 Not all cryptocurrencies are built to be forms of money, some are used for other purposes such as tokens, art or wrapped versions of other existing cryptocurrencies like WBTC.
 There is also a huge difference in the size of various cryptocurrency markets, some being virtually worthless while others command hundreds of billions of dollars.

 Some are built for huge transaction throughput, while others are built for social media or identity verification purposes.
-Some are heavily decentralised or private, while others are completely centralised and not private at all.
+Some are heavily decentralized or private, while others are completely centralized and not private at all.

 Another major part of all cryptocurrencies (or “cryptos”) is how they are governed.
-That is, who decides how the tokens will be distributed and to whom?
+That is, who decides how many tokens there will be, how those tokens will be distributed and to whom?
 How will the software code be changed in the future?
 Will some features be rolled out or ignored?

 New to Athena Alpha?
 Start today!